UBC-MDS/tidyplusR/README.md

 -   [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) and [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) these R libraries have very powerful data wrangling tools but with `tidyplus` user can explicitly perform string processing/ datatype conversion without affecting the overall column type (which is convenient when you have really messed up data with mix of strings and numbers)

 -   Missing Value treatment
--   R doesn't have imputation methods which use `EM algorithm` for missing value treatment, which in fact is very efficient and accurate [MICE](https://cran.r-project.org/web/packages/mice/index.html) package in R do provide limited imputation using mean, mode, etc.
+-   R doesn't have imputation methods which use `Mode` for missing value treatment, which can be useful for categorical and numeric variables [MICE](https://cran.r-project.org/web/packages/mice/index.html) package in R do provide limited imputation using mean, median, etc.
 -   Markdown table in R
 -   R has library [`Kable`](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) which can output a dataset in the form of a markdown table but with `tidyplus` user will have more freedom with data types and formatting.